 5 motorcycle wiring mistakes (and how to avoid them)

 Tom John, the man behind Purpose Built Moto, has 13 years of electrical contracting work up his sleeves.
 This is evidenced by the bulletproof electrical systems he installs on his own custom bike builds.
-As part of my ongoing ‘Building a Cafe Racer’ series, I invited Tom to contribute a story about the most common issues he sees on custom bike builds.
-His feature, titled ‘5 motorcycle wiring mistakes (and how to avoid them)’ is designed to help prevent home builders like you and me from making mistakes that can cost valuable time and money.
+As part of my ongoing ‘Building a Cafe Racer’ series, I invited Tom to contribute a story about the most common issues he sees with custom bike electrics.
+His feature, titled ‘5 motorcycle wiring mistakes (and how to avoid them)’ is designed to help prevent home builders like you and me from making electrical mistakes that can cost valuable time and money.
 Over to you Tom…

 1. Electrical Grounding